ElusiveHacker/KerbLoop.sh/README.md

 * 🧰 Dependencies:

   * `bash`, `ping`, `nc`, `tee`
 ---

 ## 🛑 Notes

 * The script must be run as **root**.
+* Make sure, that the user file input does not contain spaces.
 * Validates:

   * IP address format